supersonico/gdl/README.md

 <a href="url"><img src="https://github.com/SebasMCYT/gdl/assets/126848249/59b1f9bd-7523-424a-8ea4-97d3a9364370" align="left" height="48" width="48" >
 ## Credits
 ### Song & Github credits
-Each song has its respective credits in its file.
+Each song has its respective credits in its file and in-game.
 The files are inside [the songs folder.](https://github.com/SebasMCYT/gdl/tree/main/songs)

 Icons used in this README were taken from the [original game.](https://store.steampowered.com/app/322170/Geometry_Dash)